SecureBlueAcademy/Forensica-Windows/README.md

 We welcome your feedback and contributions to help improve Forensica-Linux!
 Please feel free to submit bug reports, feature requests, and pull requests.

+Wanted to Connect: Here is our LinkedIn Profile: https://www.linkedin.com/company/secureblue-academy

 ## License

 Forensica-Linux is an open-source, free to use for anyone.